magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 * **3D Models:** These are used to create objects and environments in a space.
 They can be static or animated, allowing for dynamic interactions.

-* **Images:** These assets are used for displaying visuals like posters or other images on surfaces, such as quad meshes, within a Space.
+* **Images:** These assets are used for displaying visuals like posters or other images on surfaces, such as quad meshes, within a space.

 * **Sounds:** Audio files, such as music or sound effects, enhance the immersive experience by adding an auditory layer to the environment.